galaxyproject/training-material/topics/epigenetics/tutorials/atac-seq/tutorial.md

 >
 >    {% include snippets/add_tag.md %}
 >
-> 4. Check that the datatype of the 2 fastq files is fastqsanger.gz and the bed file is bed.
+> 4. Check that the datatype of the 2 FASTQ files is `fastqsanger.gz` and the BED file is `bed`.
+If they are not then change the datatype as described below.
 >
 >    {% include snippets/change_datatype.md datatype="datatypes" %}
 >